TopyDaOne/Discord-JS-Cleverbot-Example/README.md

  - This is just not nice, the user can spam the bot and get you out of API requests.
 Adding cooldown soon as possible.

+ --> Requirements:
+   - Basic knowledge is good.
+   - Nodejs &  npm installed.
+   - Text editor & host for the bot.

  --> How to: